 Ocean buoys measure a whole range of weather variables such as wave height, swell period and direction, wind speed and direction, air and water temperature, and barometric pressure.

-In the United States, the National Oceanic and Atmospheric Administration (NOAA) is the organization responsible for deploying weather buoys, operating and collecting data from each floating device.
+In the United States, the National Oceanic and Atmospheric Administration (NOAA) is the organization responsible for deploying and operating weather buoys and collecting data from each floating device.

 The most popular mathematical models are the Global Forecast System (GFS), the Integrated Forecast System (IFS), the North American Mesoscale Model (NAM), and the Weather Research and Forecasting (WRF).